bibanon/bibanon/4chan---JLaw-Shitstorm.md

 There is a massive underground movement where users trade supposed nude photos of celebrities, and pay tons of money for the privilege.
 When you're talking about photos worth millions of dollars; well, it's a huge incentive for a hacker or two to make some easy money.
 Just like illegally obtained fine art, most users jealously guard their loot, and will never share it with anybody; knowing full well the bombshell scandal that will unfold if it does get out.

+But for some reason, one plucky anon just wanted to see the world burn.
+I could think of far better uses of those millions of dollars, probably paid in Bitcoins; but the world may never know.

 [Here's a good GQ Article on the topic.](http://www.gq.com/news-politics/newsmakers/201205/chris-chaney-hacker-nude-photos-scarlett-johansson)

 The actual leak itself is inferred to be a breach in Apple's iCloud service; since that's where JLaw uploaded it.
 (Well, at least we understand the absurdity of the cloud.)

-But for some reason, one plucky anon just wanted to see the world burn.
-I could think of far better uses of that million dollars (probably paid in Bitcoins); but the world may never know.

 ## Reactions